-Who are we: The Trusts Community Foundation Limited (TTCF) is a not-for-profit company established primarily to distribute the profits generated from Class 4 gambling machines operating in bars and restaurants in many parts of New Zealand.
-TTCF pride ourselves on keeping the funds local and therefore seldom support applications from areas in which we do not have a presence.
+Who are we: The Trusts Community Foundation Limited (TTCF Ltd) is a not-for-profit company established primarily to distribute the profits generated from Class 4 gambling machines operating in bars and restaurants in many parts of New Zealand.
+TTCF Ltd prides itself on keeping the funds local and therefore seldom support applications from areas in which we do not have a presence.

-TTCFs objectives: TTCF has the following key objectives
+TTCFs objectives: TTCF has the following key objectives: